-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Inspire Brands Foundation, Inc. as of December 31, 2019, and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Inspire Brands Foundation, Inc. as of December 31, 2020 and 2019, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States.